 Level 3 support comprises of following the experts and specialists.

-- Technically support agents (often skilled in basic front-end development, at the very least)
+- Technical support agents (often skilled in basic front-end development, at the very least)

 At level 3 support, agents seek to define the root of the problem and coordinate with development teams to fix the issue for the entire product and user base.
 They do so by investigating the console and network logs of a user session, and often need to get their hands on a recording of the user journey.